-During June to September 2018 the community nomination consultation process and the preparation of various technical reports were undertaken to assess the nominated trees and as a result, nine (9) trees across seven (7) properties have been identified as having historical significance.
+During June to September 2018, the community nomination consultation process and the preparation of various technical reports were completed to assess the nominated trees.
+Nine (9) trees across seven (7) properties have been identified as having historical significance.
 The recommended tool for protection in the Cardinia Planning Scheme to protect these trees is the application of the Heritage Overlay.